Acxiom/metalus/metalus-aws/docs/kinesispipelinedriver.md

 * **terminationPeriod** - [number] The number of ms the system should run and then shut down.
 * **maxRetryAttempts** - [number] The number of times data will attempt to process before failing.
 Default is 0.
 * **terminateAfterFailures** - [boolean] After processing has been retried, fail the process.
 Default is false.
+* **processEmptyRDD** - [boolean] When true, will trigger executions for each window interval regardless of whether any messages have been received.